-Until now, the SBGN Process Description language has not provided mechanisms to sub-class EPNs.
-There was no specific means of specifying that macromolecules or nucleic acid features X1, X2, and X3 are subclasses of X. Therefore, any process that applies to all the subtypes of X had to be triplicated.
-That situation could easily generate combinatorial explosions of the number of EPNs or PNs.

-To enable the representation of EPNs together with corresponding sub-classes of this EPNs, we introduce the equivalence operator glyph.
-Please note that this glyph can potentially introduce ambiguity.
-Examples of the correct use of the glyph are provided in Appendix B together with examples of misuse and with the proposed set of rules suggested as guideline for the use of the equivalence operator.
+The equivalence operator provides a mechanism to sub-class EPNs.
+For example, this operator allows specifying that macromolecules or nucleic acid features X_1 , X_2 , and X_3 are subclasses of X. This avoids the need for processes that apply to all subtypes of X to be duplicated and simplifies cases where combinatorial explosions of the number of EPNs or PNs may arise.
+Caution should be used with this glyph as there is the possibility that ambiguity may be introduced into a SBGN map.
+Examples of the correct usage of this glyph are provided in Appendix B together with examples of misuse along with a proposed set of guidelines for the use of this equivalence operator.

-SBO:0000392 ! equivalence
+SBO:0000392! equivalence

-Two or more logic arcs (Section 2.10.1).
+Two or more $logic \ arcs$ (Section 2.10.1).